Dr-Kakashi/Hanabi-Examples/README.md

-# Hanabi-Examples
+# Hanabi Examples
-Examples of Hanabi Conventions test
+Hello!
+The goal of this is to show all of the Examples of Hanabi Conventions